 Cat Water Bowl vs. Fountain – The Differences Explained

 Cats are notoriously bad at hydrating themselves.
-Because they don’t drink as often as they should, owners must provide wet foods to boost hydration and invest in a high-quality water dispenser.
+Because they do not drink as often as they should, owners must provide wet foods to boost hydration and invest in a high-quality water dispenser.
 Not all cats like every style of dispenser, however.
 So, you may need to do some trial and error to find what kind your kitty prefers.

-Today, we’ll look at the two most common dispensers you’ll find in your research: water bowls and water fountains.
+Today, we’ll look at the two most common dispensers you will find in your research: water bowls and water fountains.
 They both have their benefits and drawbacks, and not all cats will take to both.
 Read on to find which will work best for your budget, lifestyle, and cat’s unique personality.

 Visual Differences